NONAN23x/WhisperingNova/README.md

 # WhisperingNova
-An AI voice changer harnessing the power of OpenAI and VoiceVox for seamless voice transformation with a touch of anime flair
+An AI voice changer harnessing the power of OpenAI and VoiceVox for seamless voice transformation.

 ## Purpose
-WhisperingNova is an extraordinary project that aims to revolutionize voice modulation in the realm of anime.
+WhisperingNova is an extraordinary project that aims to revolutionize voice modulation.
 It offers a unique and immersive experience by enabling users to effortlessly transform their voices into captivating anime-style renditions

 ## Technologies Used
 - Python    (Programming Language)
 - Docker    (Container Service)
 - Whisper AI    (SPEECH to TEXT Engine)
 - GPT3.5  (Translates English Text to Japanese Text)
-- VoiceVox  (TEXT to SPEECH Engine)
+- VoiceVox  (TEXT to SPEECH Engine) (For Japanese Output)
 - Markdown  (Web Markup Language)
 - Git   (Version Control System)